Tuam: Mass infant graves scandal

 The Bon Secours Mother and Baby Home (St Mary's Mother and Baby Home), or simply The Home, was a maternity home for unmarried mothers and their children that operated between 1925 and 1961 in the town.
 It was run by the Bon Secours religious order of nuns.
 From its construction in the mid-19th century until the early 20th century, before it was operated by the Bon Secours sisters, the building served as a workhouse for the poor.

 Exploratory excavations carried out between November 2016 and February 2017 that had been ordered by the Mother and Baby Homes Commission of Investigation, under Judge Yvonne Murphy, found a "significant" quantity of human remains, aged from 35 foetal weeks to two to three years, interred in a disused former cesspit with twenty chambers.
 Most of the burials date from the 1950s.

-The report said: "The Commission has not yet determined what the purpose of this structure was but it appears to be related to the treatment/containment of sewage and/or waste water.
+The report on the 2016/2017 excavations said: "The Commission has not yet determined what the purpose of this structure was but it appears to be related to the treatment/containment of sewage and/or waste water.
 The Commission has also not yet determined if it was ever used for this purpose."
 Carbon dating confirmed that the remains date from the timeframe relevant to the operation of the Mother and Baby Home by the Bon Secours order.
 The Commission stated that it was shocked by the discovery and that it is continuing its investigation into who was responsible for the disposal of human remains in this way.

-An 18strong team of experts commenced a forensic investigation of the site on 14 July 2025, an operation expected to last two years, conducted by the ODAIT (Office of the Director of Authorised Intervention, Tuam) This exhumation is the result of a decade of effort by local people, survivors, campaigners, and journalists since the matter first came to public attention in 2014 though research by local historian Catherine Corless.
+An 18strong team of experts commenced a forensic investigation of the site on 14 July 2025, an operation expected to last two years, conducted by the Office of the Director of Authorised Intervention, Tuam (ODAIT).
+This exhumation is the result of a decade of effort by local people, survivors, campaigners, and journalists since the matter first came to public attention in 2014 through research by local historian Catherine Corless.
 Approximately 800 dead infants are thought to present.